hackiftekhar/IQListKit/README.md

 #### Now what is [Hashable](https://developer.apple.com/documentation/swift/hashable)?
 I never used it before.
 A Hashable protocol is used to determine the uniqueness of the object/variable.
 Technically a hashable is a type that has hashValue in the form of an integer that can be compared across different types.

-Many types in the standard library conform to Hashable: **String, Int, Float, Double and Bool** values and even **Set** are hashable by default.
+Many types in the standard library confirm to Hashable: **String, Int, Float, Double and Bool** values and even **Set** are hashable by default.
 To confirm the Hashable protocol, we have to modify our model a little bit like below:

 ```swift